CraigMagagula/CraigMagagula/README.md

 ## 💫 About Me

 I'm a creative **Front-End Developer** with a passion for integrating **AI technologies** into modern web applications.
-I specialize in crafting responsive, intuitive user interfaces that seamlessly connect with intelligent backends—making AI accessible and user-friendly.
+I specialize in crafting responsive, intuitive user interfaces that seamlessly connect with intelligent backend—making AI accessible and user-friendly.

 - 🎨 Skilled in building engaging, high-performance UIs using **React**, **Next.js**, and **FlutterFlow**
 - 🤖 Experienced in embedding AI tools like **ChatGPT**, **Gemini**, and **Stability AI** into front-end applications